Skip over main navigation

 • Staff

-Swansea Council for Voluntary Service currently employs over 40 staff, based at our office on Walter Road (NB - currently closed, with staff remote working), Swansea.
+Swansea Council for Voluntary Service employs 60+ staff, based at our office on Walter Road (NB - by appointment only), Swansea.
 For the main contact details for SCVS, use the Contact Us button, or you can contact a member of staff directly below.

 • Involve